How to Get NTFS Permissions Report with PowerShell

 Managing NTFS Permissions

-To modify permissions, use the Set-Acl
+To change permissions, you can use the Set-Acl cmdlet like this:

-$AccessRule = New-Object System.Security.AccessControl.FileSystemAccessRule("UserName", "FullControl", "Allow")
+$Acl = Get-Acl "C:\FolderPath" $AccessRule = New-Object System.Security.AccessControl.FileSystemAccessRule("UserName", "FullControl", "Allow") $Acl.SetAccessRule($AccessRule) Set-Acl -Path "C:\FolderPath" -AclObject $Acl

 Best Practices